colloqi/piSignage/README.md

 A.Connect keyboard and mouse to pi.

 B.Use raspi-config for configuration and do the following

   1. Change User password for default User(pi) and chose password as "pi"
   2. Enable Boot to Desktop/Scratch and select "Boot to Desktop"
   3. Select Advanced Options and Enable SSH
   4. Expand the File System
   5. Save and Reboot the pi

-C.Install piSignage Software by doing the following.
+C.Install piSignage Software by doing the following

   1. Open Terminal app either by clicking the icon or from the Menu->Accessories-Terminal
   2. Make sure network is connected (Ethernet Cable or wifi)
   3. Issue the following commands on local terminal